samcennis/CognosDashboardEmbeddedSampleAppSetup/README.md

 Select the sandwich menu in the top right to get a drop down menu.
 Select Import > Clipboard.

-Copy the text from the flows.json file in this Github repo and paste it into the “Paste nodes here” section.
+Copy the text contained within the [flows.json](/flows.json) file and paste it into the “Paste nodes here” section.
 Selet "current flow".
 Then click Import.
 Click to drop the imported nodes on the canvas.

 This is the complete RESTful API for the application.
 With just a couple of customizations, our backend will be all set up.